Differences between the isolated worker model and the in-process model for .NET on Azure Functions

 There are two execution models for .NET functions:

 In-process Your function code runs in the same process as the Functions host process.
-Check out .NET supported versions before getting started.
-To learn more, see Develop C# class library functions using Azure Functions.
+Supports only Long Term Support (LTS) versions of .NET.
+To learn more, see Develop .NET class library functions.

-Isolated process Your function code runs in a separate .NET worker process.
-Check out .NET supported versions before getting started.
-To learn more, see Develop isolated process functions in C#.
+Isolated worker process Your function code runs in a separate .NET worker process.
+Use with supported versions of .NET and .NET Framework.
+To learn more, see Develop .NET isolated worker process functions.

 This article describes the current state of the functional and behavioral differences between the two models.
 To migrate from the in-process model to the isolated worker model, see Migrate .NET apps from the in-process model to the isolated worker model.